OakLabsInc/oak/readme.md

 The window fires events from electrons [`BrowserWindow`](https://electron.atom.io/docs/api/browser-window/#instance-events) and [`webContents`](https://electron.atom.io/docs/api/web-contents/#instance-events).
 The only event fired from that set into the renderer is `dom-ready`.

 *note*: If you do a `send` of the same event from the renderer side, it will look like the same event coming from electron events.
 So be careful and watch your namespaces for conflicts!

+### Environment variables

+If you would like to use

 ## Examples